jacamo-lang/jacamo/demos/integration/dummyart-nodered-mqtt/readme.md

 ## Implementation

-The implementation is essentially based on NodeRed.
+The integration is essentially based on NodeRed.
 It is responsible for:

 1. creating a dummy artifact (named `dmqtt` in the MAS),